cuprous-au/push-gateway/README.md

 In summary, we need a process to work in the smallest amount of memory while consuming the smallest amount of CPU, and at the same time, assume a single-core microprocessor.

+Protobuf vs text
+---

+The Prometheus exposition specification supports Protobuf as well as the more common text format.
+We decided that the text format appears to be more common and can be used from a wider number of clients, including shell scripting.
+It is also enough that we impose the use of a Unix Domain Socket stream instead of a TCP/HTTP one, so we do not wish to add further constraints.

+The Prometheus team also has some views on Protobuf vs text and [appear to prefer the text format](https://github.com/prometheus/OpenMetrics/blob/main/legacy/markdown/protobuf_vs_text.md).

 ## Contribution policy

 Contributions via GitHub pull requests are gladly accepted from their original author.
 Along with any pull requests,